-Potstickers made with ground chicken, cabbage, green onions and ginger in a steamed and pan fried wonton shell with a homemade potsticker dipping sauce.
+Potstickers are chewy and crispy, with ground chicken, cabbage, green onions and ginger inside a wonton shell with a homemade dipping sauce.

+Chinese Potstickers are typically filled with a combination of seasoned meat and vegetables, then they are steamed AND pan fried so that the dumpling wrapper is cooked to chewy perfection while parts of it are golden brown and crispy.
 Part of the fear most people have about making these tends to be the folding.
-When it comes down to it the filling inside is really similar to a meatball so if you practice the folding process a couple times and get good at it there’s no reason you can’t make your own at home!
+When it comes down to it the filling inside is really similar to a meatball.
+Just practice the folding process a couple times until you’re comfortable, and there’s no reason you can’t make your own at home!

 Potsticker Dipping Sauce

 - 1 teaspoon rice vinegar

 - In a small serving bowl, mix together the chili oil, soy sauce, and vinegar, adjusting proportions to taste.